szeweq/mc-repack/README.md

 ```sh
 mc-repack <file|directory>
 ```
-When a file path is provided, then MC-Repack will repack the file contents (adds `$repack` on new archive).
+When a file path is provided, then MC-Repack will repack the file contents (adds `_repack` on new archive).
 If a path is a directory, then all files inside (non-recursive) will be repacked.

 More options are provided by typing `mc-repack --help` in a shell/terminal.